docploy/site/docploy/docs/getting-started/order-the-sidebar.md

   content="Use the filename without the .md extension to identify the items.
 Also, directories have a `:` mark at the end to distinguish them from files."
 /%}

-Now, your sidebar items will be rearranged to match the `docploy/sidebar.yaml` file.
+You should see your sidebar rearranged to match the `docploy/sidebar.yaml` file.